 Only vehicles required for the SMO will be allowed on the site by security.
-Contractor's work vehicles must meet the minimum established standards of having flashing warning lights, a fire extinguisher, and a first aid kit.
+Contractor's work vehicles must meet the minimum established standards discussed in TP-563-00062, Section 15.
 The Project leads will approve a minimal amount of vehicles for the contractors they are responsible for.
 Approved vehicles will be issued a vehicle pass sticker to be visibly displayed on the windshield at all times while onsite.
 Approved vehicles are to be used for unloading purposes only.
 After unloading of equipment is complete, the contractor vehicles must reverse park in the designated outage parking area.
 Contractor private vehicles are to be reverse parked in the designated contractor parking area, located near the main gate.
 Contractor's personnel will walk to their Project area after passing through the security gate along defined walkways.